jieyster/N220/homework-1/readme.md

 ### Websites vs Web Applications

+Websites are made to be browsed or viewed and often are strictly informational.
+Web applications are more interactive and personalized for each user.

 ### VS Code & Extensions

+Visual Studio Code is the code editor we will be using for this class.
+We installed extensions to help with formatting.

 ### Version Control, Git, & GitHub

+Git is a record of changes made to the code.
+GitHub is an online tool to store and share Git.

 ### Markdown & Documentation